epctex-support/torrent-downloader/README.md

 The input of this actor should be JSON containing the list of URLs of Torrent files.
 Fields are:

 - `startUrls`: (Required) (Array) List of Torrent URLs.
 You should only provide torrent file URLs.
-Can be Magnet, HTTP or HTTPS.
+Can be Magnet, HTTP, or HTTPS.

 - `enableSeeding`: (Optional) (Boolean) Enables the seeding for the torrents.
-Default is `false`.
+The default is `false`.

 - `disableLogs`: (Optional) (Boolean) Disables the informative messages from the actor logs.
-Default is `false`.
+The default is `false`.

 ## Tip

 **You can find the download link of the files from the dataset.
-All the files will be saved into an independent Key Value Store and the dataset contains the links for each of them**
+All the files will be saved into an independent Key-Value Store and the dataset contains the links for each of them**

-When you want to download a specific file, it is good to right click and "Copy the link" the target URL and paste it to **startUrl** array.
+When you want to download a specific file, it is good to right-click and "Copy the link" the target URL and paste it to **startUrl** array.

-If you enabled seeding by `enableSeeding:true`, then the actor will run forever.
-So if you are using the API, the best way to get all the files in a proper way is to poll the actor dataset and check if the files exist there or not.
+If you enabled seeding by `enableSeeding: true`, then the actor will run forever.
+So if you are using the API, the best way to get all the files properly is to poll the actor dataset and check if the files exist there or not.

 The actor's storage is double the size of the memory that you are giving.
-So it is always better to use the memory as twice as the size of the file(s) for compression and downloading purposes.
+So it is always better to use memory twice the size of the file(s) for compression and downloading purposes.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and download files as soon as possible If actor gets proper amount of seeders it'll going to consumpt ~0.1 CUs per 5 minutes.
+The actor is optimized to run blazing fast and download files as soon as possible If the actor gets the proper amount of seeders it'll go to consume ~0.1 CUs per 5 minutes.

 ### Torrent Actor Input example